jaz303/dotfiles/etc/nvim/README.md

 ## TODO

+### Typescript

+  - [x] need to auto-add imports like in VSCode
+    - done via code actions. doesn't always work in my test suites?

+### LSP Floats

+Using `K` to trigger hover.
+It would be better if pressing it again closed the popup, rather than focus.
+Look into the default LSP bindings; maybe remove the `K` binding and make our own function (should be an autocmd for LspAttach).

+We should setup `T` to trigger/toggle a popup for the "best possible" guess at the __type definition__ under consideration.

+### Misc

+  - [ ] Can autocomplete add argument placeholders?
+  - [ ] LLM integration
+  - [x] Full system clipboard integration
+  - [ ] Paste with auto format/indent
+  - [ ] Block comments - gc, gcc - but trying to get C-/ working to do it too
+  - [x] Block indents
+  - [x] `<C-l>` should trigger `:noh`
-  - Golang should have automatic imports, like in VSCode
+  - [x] Golang should have automatic imports, like in VSCode
+    - code actions handling this
-  - Review how I'm doing auto-formatting on save, right now it's just LSP but probably better to shell out to a proper tool for configurabillity?
+  - [x] Review how I'm doing auto-formatting on save, right now it's just LSP but probably better to shell out to a proper tool for configurabillity?
-  - Popup type definition and documentation?
-  - Can autocomplete add argument placeholders?
-  - LLM integration
-  - Full system clipboard integration
-  - Paste with auto format/indent
-  - Block commands (comment/indent)
-  - `ESC` should trigger `:noh` (and maybe clear search register too?)
+    - have got a local autocmd for this; just use LSP if available
+    - need to support external formatters on a per-project basis; wonder if there's something for this?

 ### `shunt`